 In that first small, planked catamaran, with her windowless, low hulls, James, Ruth and Jutta made their way to Trinidad—a voyage fraught with bad weather and boat troubles.
 Chief among these was the repeated failure of the long metal pins that held the rudder.
 At first, James was able to drop in a replacement, but by the end he was engineering new rods using nails, a paraffin stove and hammer.

 In the Caribbean, James continued with the plain-speaking, contrarian approach that has characterized his whole professional life and kept him on the fringes of the sailing establishment.
-He made an enemy of a newspaper editor on the island and scandalized the local British population with his two girls.
+A newspaper editor on the island took against him, and he scandalised the white population with his two girls.
 (Jutta was at this point pregnant with his baby.)
 They led a rather shabby, but happy existence in a houseboat made of bamboo poles, logs and palm fronds.
 And when their home eventually foundered in a storm, the little band set to building a new boat with the help of American friends on the island—and French sailing enigma Bernard Moitessier.

 The design that had been taking shape in James’s head was to be much longer—38ft.
 He would make the hulls V-shaped and bigger for a more a comfortable life aboard.
 He would also beef up the rudders to avoid the debilitating failures aboard Tangaroa.
 Jutta sketched his vision, and the result was christened Rongo, the Polynesian god of cultivation.
 She carried them northwest to the U.S. Virgin Islands, then up the U.S. East Coast to Sheepshead Bay, where James felt himself amongst friends again.
 They landed at the dock of the Miramar Yacht Club in Brooklyn, New York.